 For example, we may use personal information for the following secondary purposes:

-(a) to add an individual’s details to our legal alerts list, to inform the individual of updates and changes to the law that may affect them and to invite them to legal events relevant to their industry (which can be unsubscribed from at any time);
+(b) to add an individual’s details to our legal alerts list, to inform the individual of updates and changes to the law that may affect them and to invite them to legal events relevant to their industry (which can be unsubscribed from at any time);

-(b) to comply with our professional obligations; or
+(c) to comply with our professional obligations; or

-(c) to provide a referral.
+(d) to provide a referral.

 We may disclose personal information:

-(a) to other service providers or referral partners, in order to provide the legal service to the individual (for example, other solicitors, barristers, experts, accountants, insurers etc. as the context of the legal service requires);
+(a) to other service providers or referral partners, in order to provide the legal or other service to the individual (for example, other solicitors, barristers, experts, accountants, insurers etc. as the context of the legal service requires);

 (b) to government bodies (such as ASIC or the ATO);